shirkdog/zfsbackup/README.md

 This script will maintain an incremental zfs snapshot that is mirrored on a remote system (today/yesterday).
-The script assumes the dataset exists on the remote system, and the steps are documented on how to setup this functinoality if the remote dataset is missing.
+The script assumes the dataset exists on the remote system, and the steps are documented on how to setup this functionality if the remote dataset is missing.

 *zfscron.sh
 -----------